 How to Get to Cumbres del Ajusco National Park

-ANYWAY.
-If you choose to take an uber and your driver knows where to go, there’s still the issue of traffic.
+If you choose to take an Uber and your driver knows where to go there’s still the issue of traffic.
 The ride will take you anywhere between an hour and an hour and a half depending on what time of day you go, so waking up super early will be your best bet.

 When you go, make sure you use this address in your GPS: Cerro Pico del Águila km 21, Col. Héroes de 1910

-The cost to get to the park from Mexico City by Uber should be around 250 pesos.
-We paid 220, but if you get stuck in a lot of traffic, I think the price can go up.
+The cost to get to the park from Mexico City by Uber should be around 250 pesos / 13 usd.
+We paid 220 but if you get stuck in a lot of traffic the price can go up.

 The other way to get to Cumbres del Ajusco National Park is by bus.
 Go to the Universidad Station and ask for the one going to San Miguel Ajusco.
-The trip costs 7 pesos per person and the ride will take about an hour and a half.
+The trip costs 7 pesos / .35 usd per person and the ride will take about an hour and a half.

 So basically, if you add up the taxi to the bus station and the taxi to the trail, the costs come close to just taking an Uber.
 The prices are similar but an Uber is faster, so that’s what I recommend.

-Yes!
-You made it to the park!
-When you’re getting dropped off, you’ll pass the GPS pin on your phone and see nothing but forest on the side of the road, just ask your driver to keep going a minute or two further until you get to the restaurants.
-There will be a couple on the right side of the road, and one on the left.
+Just ask your driver to keep going a minute or two further until you get to the restaurants.
+There will be a couple on the right side of the road and one on the left.
 There will also be a big sign with a map of the park on the left as well.

-If you’re facing the restaurant on the left side of the road (or if you come from the other direction and my instructions are confusing, just make sure you’re facing the side with only one large restaurant and not a few small ones).
-Go to the left of the restaurant and you will see a trail leading into the woods.
+If you’re facing the single restaurant and large sign on the left side of the road, go to the left of the restaurant and you’ll see a trail leading into the woods.

 Take the trail for a few minutes and it will come out onto a road.
 Keep walking up it and go through a gate and through a playground.
 Here you will come to a sketchy bridge.
 Cross it, and take the trail to the left.

-Once you’re on the trail to the left, you’re good to go!
+Once you’re on this trail you’re good to go!
 It’s pretty well maintained, you’ll probably see a few other people on it, and anytime it splits there’s usually markers pointing you in the right direction.